JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 ### 4. Maintainability at Scale Requires Consistency

-ForgeBoard NX is designed for large, distributed teams working on critical infrastructure.
+ForgeBoard is designed for large, distributed teams working on critical infrastructure.
 The rigid standards create an environment where:

 - New developers can quickly understand server-side code patterns regardless of which team wrote them.
 - Automated testing can rely on consistent API contracts and server behaviors.